NikhilDwa/Audio-to-Text-Summarization/README.md

 ## Call for Contributions

 We welcome the enthusiastic developers.
 Pull requests are welcome.
-You can also contibute by helping to outreach new contibutors.
+You can also contribute by helping to outreach new contributors.
 Please make sure to update tests as appropriate.